JaumeMontagut/CITM_2_Physics2_Pinball/README.md

 ##Differences:
 - The ball can't roll to the yellow character on top of the pinball.
 - Some combo flash don't light up in an specific pattern like the original game.
 - Teleports don't have animations.
+- Purple colliders on the top left not implemented.

 ## How to play:
 - Move left flipper: Left arrow